faebastian/fran/README.md

-faebastian here! or sebastian, i am an artists currently taking commisions!, feel free to draw or read my strawpage!
+francisc here! or fran fran, i am an artists that loves ponytown, feel free to draw or read my strawpage!

 <!---
 faebastian/faebastian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.